akashmore1/MySql_Database/01-Creating_DB_&_Tables/README.md

 2. A database is just a bunch of tables
 3. In a relational database, at least
 4. Tables Hold The Data! ("a collection of related data held in a structured format within a database")

+# Datatypes

+1. int : INT is by default signed, INT (which is shorthand for INT SIGNED) therefore has the MAX VALUE of 2147483647.
+INT UNSIGNED is 0 to 4294967295.
+2. varchar: ranges from 0 to 255 chars